robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 initially.
 This can save a significant amount of memory especially with deeply nested keyword structures.

-.. note:: Flattening keywords is a new feature in Robot Framework 2.8.2, and
+.. note:: Flattening keywords is a new feature in Robot Framework 2.8.2, `FOR`
-          `FOR` and `FORITEM` modes were added in Robot Framework 2.8.5.
+          and `FORITEM` modes were added in 2.8.5 and `TAG:<pattern>` in 2.9.

 Setting start and end time of execution
 ---------------------------------------